yabeda-rb/yabeda-rails/README.md

 # Yabeda::[Rails]

-Built-in metrics for out-of-the box [Rails] applications monitoring
+Built-in metrics for out-of-the box [Rails] applications monitoring.

-if your monitoring system already collects Rails metrics (e.g. NewRelic) then you don't need this gem.
+If your monitoring system already collects Rails metrics (e.g. NewRelic) then you don't need this gem metrics, but `yabeda-rails` also will automatically configure Yabeda in your Rails application.

+Sample Grafana dashboard ID: [11668](https://grafana.com/grafana/dashboards/11668)

 ## Installation